ColorProgrammy/Dolphin3D/_docs/_setup.md

 Next you will need to add the solution to your Visual Studio.

-Then you will need to write the script itself in main.cpp (see script.txt).
+Then you will need to write the script itself in main.cpp.

 Next you need to right-click on the project in Solution Explorer and click Build.
 After this, the Debug folder will appear, where the compiled application is located.